Brothertown Indians: Culture

-The Brothertown remain a culturally distinct Indian community, with the largest concentration residing in the Fond du Lac, Wisconsin area.
+The Brothertown Indian Nation remain a culturally distinct Indian community, with the largest concentration residing in the Fond du Lac, Wisconsin area.
 In 1999 the nation had about 2400 enrolled members.
 Tribe councilwoman Dr. Faith Ottery estimates that, as of 2013, there are approximately 4000 members enrolled in the tribe.
 She estimated about 1,800 reside in Wisconsin with 50% within 50 mi of the original reservation and about 80% within about 80 mi.
 Some tribe members own land within the 1842–45 original reservation boundaries.

-Brothertown members hold a picnic every July and a homecoming every October.
+Brothertown members hold their Annual Powwow the first Saturday in April as well as a picnic in July and their Homecoming gathering the third Saturday in October.

 Many Brothertown Indians have been buried at Union Cemetery in the town of Brothertown, and Quinney Cemetery located just outside the former reservation boundary.
-Many Brothertown return to these grave sites yearly to honor their ancestors and tend to the burial sites.
-The tribe would like to purchase more land in the original reservation and build a museum.
+Brothertowners return to these grave sites yearly to honor their ancestors and tend to the burial sites.

+The tribe recently purchased a renovated one-room school house on a plot of land located near existing Brothertown, Wisconsin.
+The Brothertown Indian Nation Cultural Center is located at N1866 US-151, Chilton, WI 53014.